AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ## Gallery Samples

-You can find samples of using SVG images to create Seat Maps in [AnyMap: Seat Maps Gallery](http://www.anychart.com/products/anymap/gallery/Seat_Maps/).
+You can find samples of using SVG images in Seat Maps in [AnyMap: Seat Maps Gallery](http://www.anychart.com/products/anymap/gallery/Seat_Maps/).